jmeegan2/tech-assessment-SecurED/!!! DEVLOG !!!/README.md

 - I was able to implement the delete hero functionality.
 Went pretty smoothly used the tutorial as a template.
-- Added popup confirmation for the delete button -Styling it up somewhat atm
+- Added popup confirmation for the delete button -Styling it up somewhat atmm, I was trying to implement a gif but it wasnt working -Im gonna try task 3 updating hero